kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/README.md

 Also, the network of the prow container is going to be paired to the VMware engine network, thus allowing access to both the GCVE management network and the NSX-T network where all the VM are running.

 The `k8s-infra-gcp-gcve` project sets up the infrastructure that actually runs the VMs created from the prow container.
-There are ther main components of this infrastracture:
+These are the main components of this infrastructure:

-The terraform manifest in this folder, which is applied by test-infra automation (Atlantis), uses the GCP terraform provider for creating.
+The terraform manifest in this folder uses the GCP terraform provider for creating.
 - A VMware Engine instance
 - The network infrastructure required for vSphere and for allowing communication between vSphere and Prow container.
     -  The network used is `192.168.0.32/21`